 Share your professional skills by helping to guide Center for Hope and Safety in its mission

-Sort through item/food donations and organize them in our storage/pantry area
+Sort through item, food, and clothing donations and organize them in our storage/pantry area

 Holiday Gift Wrapping

-Several stores invite Center for Hope and Safety to provide gift wrapping services for their customers – all proceeds go to Center for Hope and Safety
+During the holidays and other special events at local stores and malls, Center for Hope and Safety to provide gift wrapping services for their customers – all proceeds go to Center for Hope and Safety

-These are volunteers who have direct interaction with clients and are required to attend a 40-hour training program that provides education on all aspects of domestic violence, counseling skills, hotline screening, the law, policy and procedures, substance abuse, and the effects of domestic violence on children.
+These are volunteers who have direct interaction with clients and are required to attend a 40-hour training program that provides education on all aspects of domestic violence, appropriate counseling skills, the law, policy and procedures, substance abuse, and the effects of domestic violence on children.

 Establish a one-on-one relationship with a woman or child to be a source of encouragement